 As stated above, the 17 image services go into mature support and one hosted feature layer also goes into mature support.
-Please discontinue use of the Esri layers, and instead use the FWS HQ ES Critical Habitat layer which is now in ArcGIS Living Atlas.
+Please discontinue use of the Esri layers, and instead use the Critical Habitat Designated Under the U.S. Endangered Species Act layer which is now in ArcGIS Living Atlas.

 For your reference, here is the list of layers going into mature support on January 27, 2021: